Shroomer67/Icarus-Outpost-Mods/README.md

 Live Outposts_P.pak keeps the standard outposts but adds 100% XP, weather (lightWeather), Bitting fish, Cave worms, And all the typical animals of the full Biome.

+Extra Creatures Outpost_P.pak mod for special creatures some work some don't but that should get fixed soon.
+Have fun with it.

 When you download the file you have to place it inside the mods folder in Icarus

 The file will be in your Downloads folder unless you specifed somewhere else.